luccahuijgens/NetflixCalendar/README.md

 **Keep track of all the new episodes for your favorite series**

 ![alt text](https://raw.githubusercontent.com/graddus/NetflixApp/master/mylist.png)
-**Get a quick overview of all the series you have watched, are watching or are planning to watch**
+**Get a quick overview of all the series you have watched, are watching or are planning to watch!**